Leopard: Hunting and diet

 The leopard is a carnivore that prefers medium-sized prey with a body mass ranging from 10–40 kg.
 Prey species in this weight range tend to occur in dense habitat and to form small herds.
 Species that prefer open areas and have well-developed anti-predator strategies are less preferred.
 More than 100 prey species have been recorded.
-The most preferred species are ungulates, such as impala (Aepyceros melampus), bushbuck (Tragelaphus scriptus), common duiker (Sylvicapra grimmia) and chital (Axis axis).
-Primates preyed upon include white-eyelid mangabeys (Cercocebus sp.), guenons (Cercopithecus sp.) and gray langurs (Semnopithecus sp.).
-Leopards also kill smaller carnivores like black-backed jackal (Lupulella mesomelas), bat-eared fox (Otocyon megalotis), genet (Genetta sp.) and cheetah.
+The most preferred species are ungulates, such as impala, bushbuck, common duiker and chital.
+Primates preyed upon include white-eyelid mangabeys, guenons and gray langurs.
+Leopards also kill smaller carnivores like black-backed jackal, bat-eared fox, genet and cheetah.
+In urban environments, domestic dogs provide an important food source.
 The largest prey killed by a leopard was reportedly a male eland weighing 900 kg.
-A study in Wolong National Nature Reserve in southern China demonstrated variation in the leopard's diet over time; over the course of seven years, the vegetative cover receded, and leopards opportunistically shifted from primarily consuming tufted deer (Elaphodus cephalophus) to pursuing bamboo rats (Rhizomys sinense) and other smaller prey.
+A study in Wolong National Nature Reserve in southern China demonstrated variation in the leopard's diet over time; over the course of seven years, the vegetative cover receded, and leopards opportunistically shifted from primarily consuming tufted deer to pursuing bamboo rats and other smaller prey.

 The leopard depends mainly on its acute senses of hearing and vision for hunting.
 It primarily hunts at night in most areas.
 In western African forests and Tsavo National Park, they have also been observed hunting by day.
 They usually hunt on the ground.
-In the Serengeti, they have been observed to ambush prey by jumping down on it from trees.

-The animal stalks its prey and tries to approach as closely as possible, typically within 5 m of the target, and, finally, pounces on it and kills it by suffocation.
+In the Serengeti, they have been seen to ambush prey by descending on it from trees.
+It stalks its prey and tries to approach as closely as possible, typically within 5 m of the target, and, finally, pounces on it and kills it by suffocation.
 It kills small prey with a bite to the back of the neck, but holds larger animals by the throat and strangles them.
 It caches kills up to 2 km apart.
 It is able to take large prey due to its powerful jaw muscles, and is therefore strong enough to drag carcasses heavier than itself up into trees; an individual was seen to haul a young giraffe weighing nearly 125 kg up 5.7 m into a tree.
 It eats small prey immediately, but drags larger carcasses over several hundred metres and caches it safely in trees, bushes or even caves; this behaviour allows the leopard to store its prey away from rivals, and offers it an advantage over them.
 The way it stores the kill depends on local topography and individual preferences, varying from trees in Kruger National Park to bushes in the plain terrain of the Kalahari.
+Before their extirpation from Europe, leopards there cached their meat in caves, as evidenced by fossilised bone accumulations in caves such as Los Rincones in the Province of Zaragoza, Spain.